visgl/react-map-gl/docs/api-reference/map.md

 #### `mapLib`: any

-Override the map library.
-By default, it loads the mapbox-gl module using [dynamic import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#dynamic_imports).
-This can be used to replace mapbox-gl with a compatible fork:
+Specify the underlying base map library for the Map component.
+The value can be provided with several options:

+By module import (and embedding in the final bundle):

 ```js
 import * as React from 'react';